Michelle Duggar Has A History Of Upstaging Her Kids

 Of course, one of the weirdest Michelle Duggar moments came when she and Jim Bob tried to replicate Jessa and Ben’s passionate lip lock photo.
 After the newlyweds posted the steamy pic to Instagram, Michelle texted her daughter a photo of her and Jim Bob doing the same thing.
 You can see the bizarre copycat pic below.

 Duggar family fans have also noticed that Michelle changed up her signature big-haired look shortly after all of her daughters did.
-The former 19 Kids and Counting star had long worn her hair in a crunchy curly perm for decades but later switched to softer, loose waves after her daughters Jana, Jessa, and Jinger ditched their tight curls.
+The former 19 Kids and Counting star had long worn her hair in a crunchy curly perm for decades, but later switched to softer, loose waves after her daughters, Jana, Jessa, and Jinger, ditched their tight curls.

-While it seems that Michelle Duggar copies her kids, the mom of 19 told Today that “a mama really sets the tone more than anyone else.”
+While it seems that Michelle Duggar copies her kids, the mom-of-19 told Today that “a mama really sets the tone more than anyone else.”

 Michelle revealed that she tries to be a role model for her nine daughters, telling Today she taught her girls never to compare themselves to others.